 Date Written: October 11, 2017

-We study the impact of inclusive institutions on innovation using novel hand-collected county-level data for Imperial Germany.
-Exploiting the timing and geography of the French occupation of different German regions after the French Revolution as an instrument for institutional quality, we find that the number of patents per capita was more than twice as high in counties with the longest occupation compared to unoccupied counties.
+We study the impact of inclusive institutions on innovation using novel, hand-collected, county-level data for Imperial Germany.
+Exploiting the timing and geography of the French occupation of different German regions after the French Revolution as an instrument for institutional quality, we find that the number of patents per capita was more than twice as high in counties with the longest occupation as in unoccupied counties.
 Conservative social norms and low financial development weaken the impact of institutions on innovation.
-The results suggest that innovation is a quantitatively reasonable channel for the previously documented effect of institutions on economic prosperity.
+The results suggest that innovation is a quantitatively plausible channel for the previously documented effect of institutions on economic prosperity.

 Keywords: Innovation, Patents, Institutions, Institutional Reform, Economic Growth

 JEL Classification: O31, O43, N43, N13, K40, P16

 Donges, Alexander and Meier, Jean-Marie A. and Silva, Rui, The Impact of Institutions on Innovation (October 11, 2017).
 Available at SSRN: https://ssrn.com/abstract=2815541 or http://dx.doi.org/10.2139/ssrn.2815541